-James N. Druckman Payson S. Wild Professor of Political Science and Associate Director of the Institute for Policy Research
+James N. Druckman Payson S. Wild Professor (Also Associate Director, Institute for Policy Research)

 Research Interest(s): Preference Formation; Political Communication; Experimental Methodology

 Department Strength(s): Public Opinion, Political Communication, and Political Participation; Experimental Methods; Political Parties

 James N. Druckman’s research focuses on political preference formation and communication.
 His recent work examines how citizens make political, economic, and social decisions in various contexts (e.g., settings with multiple competing messages, online information, deliberation).
 He also researches the relationship between citizens' preferences and public policy, and how political elites make decisions under varying institutional conditions.

 Druckman has published more than 75 articles and book chapters in political science, communication, economic, science, and psychology journals.
 He co-edited the Cambridge Handbook of Experimental Political Science.
 He has served as editor of the journals Political Psychology and Public Opinion Quarterly as well as the University of Chicago Press's series in American Politics.
 He currently is the co-Principal Investigator of Time-Sharing Experiments for the Social Sciences (TESS).

 - Who Governs?
 Presidents, Public Opinion, and Manipulation, with Lawrence R. Jacobs, Chicago: University of Chicago Press, Forthcoming.

 - Cambridge Handbook of Experimental Political Science, edited with Donald P. Green, James H. Kuklinski, and Arthur Lupia, New York: Cambridge University Press, 2011.

 - “The Influence of Partisan Motivated Reasoning on Public Opinion,” with Toby Bolsen, and Fay Lomax Cook, Political Behavior 36: 235-262, 2014.